markbala/EtherPriceBotTelegram/README.md

 Telegram BOT which pulls the latest Ethereum prices and the price spread between Coinhako and Korbit.

 Script is written for Python3.
-Uses standard python libraries, with the exception of the <i>requests<i> library.
+Uses standard python libraries, with the exception of the <i>requests</i> library.

 1) ```pip install requests``` before running the script.
 2) Use BOTFather on Telegram to create a new bot ```/newbot```.
 Copy the TOKEN and insert into the script.